alessfm/alessfm/README.md

 ### 🔖 Summary of my repositories

-- The Candle Curse (still active)
+- The Candle Curse (still active, creating player)
-- Lampião (still active)
+- Lampião (still active, in the need of ideas)
 - University-Projects (still active, but now I'm on vacation)
-- Tribos (still active, the team is developing ideas)
 - 11-AleXS (I'm still alive, so still active)

-###### ⚠️ The projects below are interrupted indefinitely, do not wait for updates frequently.
+###### ⚠️ The project below is interrupted indefinitely.

-- Turtle_News (The GitHub Webpage still work but project still have some minor bugs on mobile, nothing serious)
+- Turtle_News (The GitHub Webpage still work very well on PCs but website have some minor bugs on mobile, _nothing that serious_, but I stopped working on it for some time)

 ###### Thank you for reading